District 41 Historyupdated June 2014

 An addition to the junior high on Duane Street was completed.

-The present Forest Glen School was opened, as was another addition to Main Street School.
+The present Forest Glen School was opened, as was an addition to Main Street School.

 A major survey and study of District 41 was undertaken to determine future building needs.